oegea/iManager/docs/memory.md

 * **Atomic components should be decoupled from the app:**

-  Small components from the interface should be atomic, and should be able to work on a different environment or application.
+  Small components should be atomic, and should be able to work without requiring common dependencies from the application.

 * **Comment methods and complex decisions:**